Horace Greeley: Presidential candidate

 As had been the case for much of the 19th century, political parties continued to be formed and to vanish after the Civil War.
 In September 1871, Missouri Senator Carl Schurz formed the Liberal Republican Party, founded on opposition to President Grant, opposition to corruption, and support of civil service reform, lower taxes, and land reform.
-He gathered around him an eclectic group of supporters whose only real link was their opposition to Grant, whose administration had proved increasingly corrupt (although Grant himself was not corrupt).
+He gathered around him an eclectic group of supporters whose only real link was their opposition to Grant, whose administration had proved increasingly corrupt.
 The party needed a candidate, with a presidential election upcoming.
 Greeley was one of the best-known Americans, as well as being a perennial candidate for office.
 He was more minded to consider a run for the Republican nomination, fearing the effect on the Tribune should he bolt the party.
 Nevertheless, he wanted to be president, as a Republican if possible, and if not, as a Liberal Republican.

 The Liberal Republican national convention met in Cincinnati in May 1872.
 Greeley was spoken of as a possible candidate, as was Missouri Governor Benjamin Gratz Brown.
 Schurz was ineligible, being foreign-born.
-On the first ballot, Supreme Court Justice David Davis led, but Greeley took a narrow lead on the second ballot.
-Former minister to Britain Charles Francis Adams then took the lead, but on the sixth ballot, after a "spontaneous" demonstration staged by Reid, Greeley gained the nomination, with Brown as vice presidential candidate.
+On the first ballot, former minister to Britain Charles Francis Adams led, but Greeley took a narrow lead on a revised second ballot.
+Adams then retook the lead, but on the sixth ballot, after a "spontaneous" demonstration staged by Reid, Greeley gained the nomination, with Brown as the vice presidential candidate.

-Ronald White writes, "No one summed up Greeley's strength and weakness better than Grant, who wrote a friend, 'He is a genius without common sense'".

 The Democrats, when they met in Baltimore in July, faced a stark choice: nominate Greeley, long a thorn in their side, or split the anti-Grant vote and go on to certain defeat.
 They chose the former, and even adopted the Liberal Republican platform, which called for equal rights for African Americans.